tamasnemethres/compositional_abstraction/README.md

 This work is based on and inspired by [McCarthy et al. (2023) 's](https://github.com/cogtoolslab/compositional-abstractions-tutorial?tab=readme-ov-file) code.
 This code simplyfies their experiment.
 I was curious, whether the Agent prefers shorter instructions over time (see more in the [model's README file](model/README.md)).

-The current repository"s strctire is the follwoing:
+The current repository's strctire is the follwoing:

 [model](model/) contains the model, and it's related files (Python).
 Contains a README file with further explanations.